 Remission cut short

 It started with a stomach ache and discomfort.
-Because my bae is an internist, we immediately applied over the counter medications to help alleviate my symptoms.
+I resorted over the counter medications to help alleviate my symptoms.
 My symptoms didn’t get better so I made an appointment to see my PCP( primary care physician).

 My PCP went on to diagnose my symptoms as an ulcer.
 I was given medications and I went on my business.
 I didn’t get better but we kept managing my symptoms in line with ulcers do’s and don’ts.